Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 The Wild and Force AM2 pairing is Michelin's latest offering.
 AM stands for All-Mountain, as opposed to the brand's enduro category, so that means it's meant for rigorous trail riding rather than super aggressive enduro riding.

-The tires are front and rear-specific with the Wild AM2 offering better traction and the Force AM2 rear putting more priority on rolling speed.
-The downhill evolved tread pattern of the Wild AM2 offers excellent straight-line control in soft or mixed conditions although the shoulder knobs aren't as aggressive as some of the other aggro trail/enduro tires on this list.
+The tires are front and rear-specific with the Wild AM2 offering better traction and the Force AM2 rear putting higher priority on rolling speed.
+The downhill-evolved tread pattern of the Wild AM2 offers excellent straight-line control in soft or mixed conditions although the shoulder knobs aren't as aggressive as some of the other aggro trail/enduro tires on this list.
 The Force AM2 features a more condensed tread pattern for better rolling speeds although it still does a good job of holding the ground in a straight line when needed.
 The shoulders are the same as the Wild AM2 so we found they tended to break free a little more often than other tires we have used.

-While grip might not be able to quite match some of the best mountain bike tires, the Michelin's have proven to be a durable and long-lasting tire which only further boosts its super-competitive pricing.
+While grip might not be able to compete with some of the best mountain bike tires, the Michelin's have proven to be a durable and long-lasting tire which only further boosts its super-competitive pricing.
 With the extra durability does come a little extra weight, it's also on the slimmer side as a 2.4in blows up to a width that's more in line with 2.3-inches in our experience.

 For more details, we have a full review of the Michelin Force and Wild AM2.